Government Budget Updates: Role of Change Management in BAU Payroll

 The release of a country’s budget can also impact social security contributions for both employees and employers.
 For instance, the Indian Union Budget 2024-25 provided for an increase in private employers’ contribution to the National Pension Scheme (NPS) or Atal Pension Yojana (APY), as specified under section 80CCD(2) of the Income Tax Act, for up to 14% of employee’s salary (from 10% the previous year).
 Though this is voluntary, it can impact the salary structure of employees and only benefit employees who have opted for the New Tax Regime as they can claim a deduction for higher employer contributions.

 In this scenario, payroll software providers face increased complexity, needing to test thoroughly for both the Old and New Tax Regimes.
 Employees must be informed about these changes, and the query management team should be prepared for an influx of inquiries.
 This might involve expanding team capacity or updating chatbots to handle and consult on these queries effectively.
-Change management plays a crucial role in ensuring testing, delivery, and query handling are all well-coordinated and executed smoothly.
+Change management plays a crucial role in ensuring testing, delivery, and query handling are all well-coordinated and executed smoothly, particularly within an enterprise payroll system that supports standardized payroll governance across the organization.

 Digitalization/Change in Existing Method

 When social security and income tax authorities transition from manual to digital submission methods, it impacts the methods, people, processes, and technology involved.
 Even a shift from one digital method to another requires effective change management.
-For example, when Australia moved from STP 1 to STP 2 filing, the ATO released detailed guidance, and all Australian payroll systems had to undergo significant changes, calling for effective change management.
+For example, when Australia moved from STP 1 to STP 2 filing, the ATO released detailed guidance, and all Australian payroll systems had to undergo significant changes, calling for effective change management, especially in organizations relying on a multi-country payroll solution to maintain consistency across local compliance requirements.

 Conclusion